 My experience was much better than I had anticipated, considering this was my first time using this platform.
 More specifically, the owner of our boat, Allen, was incredible to work with.
 He was very responsive and helpful throughout the entire process.
 He put together very detailed instructions, including a 10 min video walkthrough, of how to operate the boat from start to finish.
 Right before we took off, he even rushed over from his home to perform a minor repair that we pointed out.
 It took him 2 minutes and we were good to go.
 Highly recommend working with Allen

 We had a great time on this boat!
 It was perfect for our group, and exactly as listed.
 We would definitely rent this boat again.

 Allen was very nice and wasted no time showing me what i needed to know and even where to go on the lake for family fun.

 25 year boating veteran.
 Commercial Fisherman, open seas sailor and large vessels.

 You’ll get directions to the departure location when you make a booking.

 Full refund up to 5 days prior.

-Includes boat, use of tube, wakeboard/kneeboard, cooler, BBQ grill, and fishing equipment.
+Includes boat, use of tube, wakeboard/kneeboard, cooler, and fishing equipment.
 Boat must be returned full or a cost of $7 per gallon will be charged.
-(Marina charges ~$6 per gallon.)
+(Marina charges ~$5 per gallon.)
 Any damages will be paid by guest.
 Up to the $1000 insurance deductible.
 Guests must adhere to TN boating laws.
 If you were born after 1989, you will need a valid Boater license from TN or another state recognized by TN.
-Rental is entirely self serivce.
-You will receive a code to unlock the keys.